| A community

 They can improve the provisions by building in health care

+facilities.
 The women should

 have increased opportunities for social interaction and collective